LAB Reform Articles

 LAB Reform Goals:

-1. Regain control of the League for members by restoring their right to elect ALL directors
+1. Regain members control of the League by restoring their right to elect ALL directors

 2. Restore access to the ballot and Bylaws via the petition and referendum